innoq/security_report/README.md

 ## Usage

-Get an audit for multiple projects like this:
+Get a security report for multiple projects like this:

 security_report path1 path2...

+## License

+security_report is licensed under Apache 2.0 License.